DJ LeMahieu Player Props: Yankees vs. Rays

-On Friday, DJ LeMahieu (.256 on-base percentage in past 10 games, 68 points below season-long percentage) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 6:40 PM ET.
+On Saturday, DJ LeMahieu (.314 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+He reached base in all four of his plate appearances (2-for-2) in his last appearance against the Rays.

 DJ LeMahieu Game Info & Props vs. the Rays